kermitdafrog8/tde-slackbuilds/README.md

 or @ https://ray-v.github.io/tde-slackbuilds/cross-compiling-TDE-for-the-RPi3.html

 Includes:
-* Setting parameters for a 32-bit [armv7 hard float], or 64-bit [aarch64], build
+* Setting parameters for a 32-bit [armv7 hard float], or 64-bit [aarch64], build,
+   and building ..
-* Building a cross compiler toolchain
+*  a cross compiler toolchain
-* Building a 64-bit kernel which can be used for the 32-bit system
+*  a 64-bit kernel which can be used for the 32-bit system
-* Building qemu to run the TDE binaries built and used during compilation
+*  qemu to run the TDE binaries built and used during compilation
-* The required TDE apps
+*  the required TDE apps
-* ... and a few other TDE and non-TDE apps to provide a basic, but useful, TDE desktop.
+*  a few other TDE and non-TDE apps to provide a basic, but useful, TDE desktop.

 ---